Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Karhunen-Lo eve decomposition and BSS-ANOVA

+Such methods have the potential to be fast: $\mathcal{O}(NP^2)$ in training and $\mathcal{O}(P)$ per point for inference, where $P$ is the number of terms in the expansion.
+However such kernels have not been the subject of much research in machine learning contexts generally.
+The main issues are tractable calculation of the basis functions $\{\phi_i\}$ and dimensionality issues \cite{greengard2021efficient}.

-In a distinct line of research from the inducing points-based developments in scalable GPs, \citet{Reich2009} introduced the decomposable Bayesian Smoothing Spline ANOVA (BSS-ANOVA) kernel, which is subject to first an ANOVA decomposition among the inputs (main effects, two-way interactions, etc.) followed by a Karhunen-Lo\'eve (KL) decomposition.
-This yields a set of spectral, nonparametric, orthogonal, ordered and -- crucially -- \textit{deterministic} basis functions that are precomputable when inputs are normalized on a [0,1] interval.
-The (non-stationary) kernel for main effects is:
+In 2009 Reich and collaborators \cite{Reich2009} introduced the Bayesian Smoothing Spline ANOVA (BSS-ANOVA) kernel, which is subject first to an ANOVA decomposition, followed by a KL decomposition.
+The core of the BSS-ANOVA kernel is: